 If Fujifilm has a weakness in lenses, it tends to be in the zooms.
 The variable aperture zooms, in particular, are the weakest optically of the Fujifilm X lens set.
 The prime lens set is very strong overall, and gives you 21mm, 24mm, 28mm, 35mm, 52mm, 84mm, 90mm, and 135mm options: basically a very wide to moderate telephoto choice.

-More recently, Fujifilm announced a second mirrorless line, the GXF.
-This product is scheduled to ship in 2017, and is a medium format mirrorless product patterned on the X-T2 design I prefer in their lineup.
+More recently, Fujifilm announced their second mirrorless line, the medium format GXF.
+This product shipped in early 2017, and is a large-sensor mirrorless product patterned on the X-T2 design I prefer in their lineup.
 The crop factor for the GXF is 0.79x (compared to the old 35mm film full frame).

 This brings up a point that Fujifilm made: Canon, Nikon, Pentax, and Sony all have multiple sensor formats.
 Most of those are APS and full frame (Nikon adds 1”).
 APS and full frame are about a stop apart in performance, all else equal.
 Fujifilm regarded that as not enough differential.
 That’s why the GFX is a small medium format, basically two stops removed from the X system in performance, all else equal.

-The lens set for the GXF looks like it will be (still basically unannounced, though):
+The lens set for the GXF will be: